 Copyright 2010 Tyler Kent Ulland

 Ulland, Tyler Kent.
-"Mvin mediates Francisella Tularensis virulence through evasion of AIM2 inflammasome activation." thesis, University of Iowa, 2010.
+"Mvin mediates Francisella Tularensis virulence through evasion of AIM2 inflammasome activation."
+Master's thesis, University of Iowa, 2010.